An unlikely lunch in prison

-For context, the first meeting I had with my co-authors, Marc and Craig Kielberger, took place at Britain’s first commercial prison restaurant – The Clink Restaurant inside HMP High Down.
+Aptly, the first meeting I had with my close friends and co-authors, Marc and Craig Kielberger, took place at Britain’s first commercial prison restaurant – The Clink Restaurant inside HMP High Down.
 This brilliant business provides prisoners with qualified training in the food service industry so they can leave prison with the skills needed to start a new life and break the systemic cycle of crime.
 Their programmes have been a huge success - reducing reoffending rates within the prisons they operate by almost half.
-It’s also great to see that thanks to an effective social purpose led business model with around half of The Clink’s operating costs offset by their sales.
+It’s also great to see that thanks to an effective social purpose led business model, around half of The Clink’s operating costs are offset by sales.

 This unconventional lunch spot gave us plenty of food for thought about what a purpose-driven business book can look like.
 If a commercial restaurant can reduce reoffending rates, how else might businesses serve the greater good?
 What core strategies can best help a business solve entrenched social problems while also making a profit?
 How can businesses use creativity and innovation to create products and services that leave a positive global impact?
 These are just a few of the questions we explored when writing WEconomy.

 The Clink also really inspired me because it shows that you don’t need to reinvent the wheel to amplify your social impact.
 If you focus on the resources you have, the skills or service you can offer and the issue that could most benefit from these resources and skills, you can make a big difference.
 This also helps you get creative with the smaller ways you can embed purpose and drive change.
 For example, all the leather upholstery in The Clink restaurants are made by prisoners, and poetry shared throughout the experience is written by former Clink trainees.